Let us start by breaking down the acronyms . . . DJ is a shortening of the title Disc Jockey, while MC is an abbreviation of the Master of Ceremony.

 A qualified event DJ meets with clients compiles music selection and creates playlists for use at functions for which he has been contracted.
 During weddings, he would play portions of pre-selected music for the ceremony, play background music for the cocktail and dinner hours, and later maintain the guests entertained on the dance floor.
 At corporate functions, a DJ may play music for the mixer portion of the day and later act as a sound engineer to maintain sound levels during presentations.
 He must be proficient with the use of his sound equipment and be adept at interactions with members of his audience.

 Event DJs must be competent in the art of mixing music for dancing.
 They must maintain an ever-growing library of music and must be knowledgeable about current hits and trends.

 A Master of Ceremonies is the official host of a staged event or similar performance.

-A Master of Ceremony usually presents performers, speaks to the audience, entertains people with shear personality or with jokes or anecdotes and generally keeps the event moving.
-He may sometimes act as auctioneer during fundraisers or a game show host during Company Picnics.
+A Master of Ceremony usually presents performers, speaks to the audience, entertains people with sheer personality or with jokes or anecdotes, and generally keeps the event moving.
+He may sometimes act as an auctioneer during fundraisers or a game show host during Company Picnics.

-During any event, the responsibility of the Master of Ceremony is to keep the agenda flowing smoothly by: Capturing and maintaining the attention of the guests and when necessary directing their attention on to the most important proceedings the event organizers have chosen to include.
+During any event, the responsibility of the Master of Ceremony is to keep the agenda flowing smoothly by capturing and maintaining the attention of the guests and when necessary directing their attention to the most important proceedings the event organizers have chosen to include.

-Keeping the event attendees informed so at any given moment they know what is happening.
-Guiding event participants, such as Bride and Groom, Speakers and Toast Makers, so they know what they are supposed to do to participate in a timely manner
+Keeping the event attendees informed so that at any given moment they know what is happening.
+Guiding event participants, such as Bride and Groom, Speakers, and Toast Makers, so they know what they are supposed to do to participate in a timely manner

-Certain other skills are incorporated into any production, such as Delivering Applause Cues, Presenting Introductions and Microphone technique, Posture and Stance, Voice Inflection, Staging (or otherwise known as “where to stand”)
+Certain other skills are incorporated into any production, such as Delivering Applause Cues, Presenting Introductions and Microphone techniques, Posture, and Stance, Voice Inflection, Staging (otherwise known as “where to stand”)